JoakimSoderberg/cargo/docs/api.md

 - Check for unknown options and fail if they're found.
 - Go through all arguments and try to parse them.

-Note that since we parse the arguments after we check for unknown options, using the option flag [`CARGO_OPT_STOP`](api.md#cargo_opt_stop) will work differently in regards to unknown options.
+Note that since we parse the arguments after we check for unknown options in this scenario, using the option flag [`CARGO_OPT_STOP`](api.md#cargo_opt_stop) will work differently in regards to unknown options.
 Options found after the stop point will still be processed during the unknown check.

 ---